SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 You need to **solve a lot of problems**, to make mistakes, to fix them, search for solutions and information on the Internet, to try, to experiment, to find better solutions, get used to the code, syntax, programming language, development environment, error search and debugging of non-working code, task reasoning, algorithmic thinking, breaking down problems in steps and implementing every step, gaining experience and lifting your skills every day, because learning to write code is just **the first step towards the profession of software engineer**.
 You have a lot to learn, really!

-We advise the reader, as a minimum, **to try all the examples from the book**, to play with them, to change and test them.
-Even more important than the examples, **are the exercises**, because they develop the practical skills of the developer.
+We advise the reader, as a minimum, **to try all the examples from the book**, to interact with them, to change and test them.
+Even more important than the examples, **are the exercises**, because they develop the practical skills of a developer.

 **Solve all the tasks in the book**, because programming is learned by practice!
-The tasks after each topic are carefully selected to cover in-depth the covered learning material.
+The tasks after each topic are carefully selected to cover in-depth the included learning material.
 The purpose of solving all tasks from all the topics covered is to give **complete writing skills to a program code** at the beginners level (as is the purpose of this book).
-During the courses in **SoftUni** we purposefully **focus on practice** and problem-solving, and in most courses code writing occupies over 70% of the entire course.
+During the courses at **SoftUni** we purposefully **focus on practice** and problem-solving, and in most courses code writing makes up over 70% of the entire course.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
 <td><b>Solve all the exercises in the book</b>.
 Otherwise you won't learn anything!
 Programming is learned by writing a lot of code and solving thousands of problems!</td>